Back to Skills & Talents

 The Communication Paradox: Why 57.9% Demand Isn't Enough

-Every restaurant and bar owner knows the feeling: a busy Friday night, orders are flying, drinks are pouring, and then – a miscommunication.
-A starter sent to the wrong table, a cocktail made with the wrong spirit, a kitchen porter misunderstanding a head chef's urgent request.
-These aren't isolated incidents; they're symptoms of a deeper issue.
-The pressure cooker environment of UK hospitality, with its tight margins and demanding customers, amplifies every communication breakdown.
-This leads to wasted ingredients, frustrated staff, disgruntled guests, and ultimately, a hit to your bottom line and reputation.
+Every restaurant or bar owner has been there: a frantic Friday night, orders flying out, drinks pouring, and then – boom – a miscommunication.
+A starter lands on the wrong table, a cocktail’s made with the wrong spirit, or the kitchen porter completely misses the head chef's urgent shout.
+These aren't just random slip-ups; they're glaring signs of a deeper problem.
+The relentless pace of UK hospitality, with its tiny margins and demanding customers, just makes every communication glitch worse.
+What happens?
+Wasted food, fed-up staff, annoyed guests, and eventually, a dent in your profits and reputation.

 What the Data Shows

-Delving deeper into booteek Intelligence data across various roles, we see communication’s fingerprints everywhere, even when the word itself isn't top-billed.
-Consider the Kitchen Porter (n=26): their top skills include Team Building and Active Listening.
-These are direct facets of effective communication, enabling them to integrate into the kitchen's rhythm and respond effectively to instructions.
-Similarly, Bartenders (n=86) list Active Listening and Building Rapport as top skills, while Baristas (n=28) echo this with Active Listening and Building Rapport, alongside talents like being friendly and enthusiastic.
-These roles are front-line communication hubs, where clear, empathetic interaction with guests is paramount.
+When we dig a bit deeper into the booteek Intelligence data, you start seeing communication everywhere, even when the word itself isn’t shouted from the rooftops.
+Take Kitchen Porters (we looked at 26 of them): their top skills include Team Building and Active Listening.
+Those are absolutely about good communication – helping them fit into the kitchen flow and actually understand instructions.
+Bartenders (86 of them) also need Active Listening and Building Rapport.
+Baristas (28 of these pros) mirror that with Active Listening and Building Rapport, plus being friendly and enthusiastic.
+These are your front-line communicators, where clear, understanding chats with guests are everything.

-In the kitchen, while "communication" isn't a top three skill for Line Cooks (n=55), Head Chefs (n=28), or Sous Chefs (n=17), their top skills like Problem-solving and Planning are fundamentally reliant on precise communication.
-How can a line cook effectively solve a problem without clearly communicating its nature to a sous chef?
-How can a head chef plan a service without clear dialogue with their team?
-For Prep Cooks (n=8), Active Listening is a top skill, highlighting its foundational importance in a high-stakes environment where accuracy is key.
+It's similar in the kitchen.
+While "communication" isn't a top three skill for Line Cooks (55), Head Chefs (28), or Sous Chefs (17), their essential skills like Problem-solving and Planning totally rely on precise talking and listening.
+How on earth can a line cook solve a problem without clearly telling a sous chef what’s wrong?
+How can a head chef plan service without proper chats with the team?
+For Prep Cooks (8 of them), Active Listening is a top skill, showing just how vital it is in a busy, high-pressure environment where accuracy is non-negotiable.

-Across management roles, communication underpins success.
-Restaurant Managers (n=88) list Team Building and Expectation Management – both heavily communication-dependent.
-General Managers (n=40) need People Management, and Assistant Managers (n=47) require Performance Management and Team Building.
-Even the Bar Manager (n=17) lists Initiative, Problem-solving, and Time Management, all of which are significantly enhanced by robust communication.
-The data from booteek Intelligence clearly indicates that while explicit "communication" is demanded, the nuanced skills that comprise it are deeply embedded and highly valued across all levels of your restaurant and bar.
-The challenge, therefore, is to move beyond a generic requirement and cultivate these specific communication facets deliberately.
+And managers?
+Communication is their bread and butter.
+Restaurant Managers (88 of them) need Team Building and Expectation Management – both completely dependent on good talking.
+General Managers (40) need People Management, and Assistant Managers (47) deal with Performance Management and Team Building.
+Even a Bar Manager (17) lists Initiative, Problem-solving, and Time Management – all skills that shine brighter with strong communication.
+The booteek Intelligence data clearly shows that while we say we want "communication," the detailed skills that make it up are deeply rooted and highly valued across every single level of your restaurant or bar.
+The real task, then, is to stop just writing "communication" and start actively nurturing these specific ways of talking and listening.

 The Communication Connection

-Beyond the practicalities, strong communication profoundly impacts the guest experience.
-A waiter who actively listens to a customer’s preferences, a bartender who builds rapport through engaging conversation, or a host who clearly explains wait times – these interactions elevate a meal or a drink from a transaction to an experience.
-This translates into repeat business, positive reviews, and a stronger brand reputation.
-Conversely, poor communication leads to misunderstandings, frustration, and ultimately, a lost customer.
+Beyond just the practical stuff, strong communication totally changes the guest experience.
+A waiter who actually listens to what a customer wants, a bartender who builds a genuine connection with a chat, or a host who clearly explains how long the wait will be – these little interactions turn a simple meal or drink into something memorable.
+That means more repeat business, glowing reviews, and a better name for your brand.
+On the flip side, poor communication leads to misunderstandings, frustration, and ultimately, a lost customer.

-Furthermore, communication is the bedrock of effective problem-solving and conflict resolution.
-When issues inevitably arise – a broken piece of equipment, a difficult customer, a staff dispute – open dialogue facilitates a quicker, more effective resolution.
-It allows team members to voice concerns, offer solutions, and collaborate towards a common goal, rather than letting problems fester.
-This isn't just about 'talking'; it's about creating a culture where information flows freely, feedback is welcomed, and everyone feels empowered to contribute.
-From a kitchen porter actively listening to instructions, to a head chef clearly delegating tasks, to a bar manager initiating conversations about shift performance, every role benefits. booteek Intelligence confirms that Problem-solving is a top skill across almost every role, from Line Cook to General Manager, and it’s impossible to excel at problem-solving without excellent communication.
-This holistic approach to communication – encompassing listening, speaking, reading, and non-verbal cues – transforms potential chaos into a symphony of coordinated effort, directly tackling the pain points of staff turnover and inconsistent service.
+What's more, communication is the absolute foundation for sorting out problems and squashing conflicts.
+When issues inevitably pop up – a broken machine, a tricky customer, a staff disagreement – open conversation makes finding a solution much faster and more effective.
+It lets team members speak up, suggest fixes, and work together towards a common goal, instead of letting problems just stew.
+This isn't just about 'talking'; it's about building a culture where information flows freely, feedback is actually welcomed, and everyone feels they can contribute.
+From a kitchen porter really listening to instructions, to a head chef clearly delegating tasks, to a bar manager starting conversations about how a shift went – everyone benefits.
+The booteek Intelligence data backs this up: Problem-solving is a top skill across almost every role, from Line Cook to General Manager, and honestly, you can't be good at solving problems without great communication.
+This whole idea of communication – covering listening, speaking, reading, and even non-verbal cues – turns potential chaos into a beautifully coordinated effort, directly tackling those headaches of staff turnover and patchy service.

 Building Communication in Your Team

-• Implement Structured Briefings and Debriefings: Before each service, gather your front-of-house and back-of-house teams for a brief, focused meeting.
-Discuss daily specials, menu changes, known allergies, VIP guests, and any specific operational challenges or goals for the shift.
-Crucially, involve everyone; ask kitchen porters about their prep readiness, and barbacks about stock levels.
-After service, conduct a quick debrief.
+• Start with Structured Briefings and Debriefings.
+Before every service, get your front-of-house and back-of-house teams together for a quick, focused chat.
+Go over daily specials, menu tweaks, any known allergies, VIP guests, and any specific challenges or goals for the shift.
+The key is to get everyone involved; ask kitchen porters about their prep, barbacks about stock levels.
+After service, do a quick debrief.
 What went well?
 What could have been better?
-Were there any communication breakdowns?
-This creates a consistent forum for information exchange, problem anticipation, and immediate feedback, fostering a sense of shared responsibility.
-For example, a Head Chef (top skills: Problem-solving, Planning) can use this time to clearly articulate kitchen priorities, while a Waiter (top talents: listening, friendly) can provide vital front-line feedback.
+Did anything go wrong because of a communication breakdown?
+This creates a regular space for sharing info, spotting problems early, and getting immediate feedback, helping everyone feel like they're in it together.
+For example, a Head Chef (who often excels at Problem-solving and Planning) can clearly lay out kitchen priorities, while a Waiter (known for listening and being friendly) can offer invaluable feedback from the front line.

-• Establish Clear Feedback Loops and an Open Dialogue Policy: Encourage an environment where staff feel safe to offer and receive feedback, both upwards and downwards.
-This isn't just about formal reviews; it's about daily interactions.
-Implement regular, informal 1-to-1 check-ins between managers and staff, even if just for five minutes.
-Consider an anonymous suggestion box or a dedicated digital channel where team members can raise concerns or offer ideas without fear of retribution.
-Managers, like a Bar Manager (top skills: Initiative, Problem-solving) or a Restaurant Manager (top skills: Team Building), must actively model this behaviour by listening attentively and responding constructively.
-This "open door" policy, backed by genuine engagement, ensures that issues are addressed proactively and that staff feel truly heard, reinforcing their value to the team.
+• Set Up Clear Feedback Channels and an Open Dialogue Policy.
+You want to create an environment where staff feel totally safe giving and getting feedback, whether it's up the ladder or down.
+This isn't just about formal annual reviews; it’s about everyday interactions.
+Try regular, informal 1-to-1 check-ins between managers and staff, even if it’s just for five minutes.
+Maybe a suggestion box (anonymous if needed) or a dedicated digital chat where team members can voice concerns or share ideas without worrying about getting in trouble.
+Managers – like a Bar Manager (often strong in Initiative and Problem-solving) or a Restaurant Manager (great at Team Building) – absolutely have to lead by example here, really listening and responding thoughtfully.
+This 'open door' approach, backed by genuine engagement, makes sure issues get sorted proactively and staff truly feel heard, reinforcing their value to the team.

-• Facilitate Cross-Training and Inter-Departmental Shadowing: Break down departmental silos by encouraging team members to spend time in other areas of the venue.
-A bartender could spend an hour observing kitchen operations, or a line cook could shadow a waiter during a quiet period.
-This isn't about making everyone an expert in every role, but about fostering empathy and understanding of different pressures, workflows, and communication needs.
-For instance, a Barback (top skills: Team Building, Initiative) shadowing a Bartender (top skills: Building Rapport) will better understand the nuances of guest interaction and drink preparation, improving their own support.
-This shared experience helps staff recognise the importance of clear communication across the entire operation, leading to more collaborative problem-solving and a stronger, more unified team.
+• Encourage Cross-Training and Inter-Departmental Shadowing.
+Let's break down those annoying departmental walls!
+Encourage team members to spend some time in other parts of the venue.
+A bartender could hang out in the kitchen for an hour, or a line cook could shadow a waiter during a quieter spell.
+The point isn't to make everyone an expert in every role, but to build empathy and understanding for the different pressures, workflows, and communication needs across the board.
+Imagine a Barback (often good at Team Building and Initiative) shadowing a Bartender (who shines at Building Rapport) – they'll get a much better feel for guest interactions and drink prep, which will make their own support even better.
+This shared experience helps staff truly grasp how important clear communication is across the whole operation, leading to more collaborative problem-solving and a stronger, more united team.

 The Loyalty Mindset Shift

-The profound connection between effective communication and staff loyalty cannot be overstated.
-In the demanding world of hospitality, where staff turnover can be crippling, cultivating an environment of open dialogue equals retention.
-When employees feel genuinely heard, understood, and valued, their sense of belonging and commitment to your venue skyrockets.
-It transforms their experience from simply performing tasks to actively contributing to a shared vision.
+The link between great communication and staff loyalty is absolutely massive – you really can't overstate it.
+In the tough world of hospitality, where staff turnover can be brutal, creating a place where open chats are the norm is basically what actually helps with keeping your best people.
+When employees truly feel heard, understood, and valued, their sense of belonging and commitment to your venue goes through the roof.
+It changes their whole experience from just doing a job to actively helping build something together.

-Consider the psychological impact: if a Line Cook (top talents: committed, responsible) has a concern about a new menu item or a shift pattern, and they can voice it directly to their Sous Chef (top talents: reliable, committed) knowing they will be listened to and their input respected, they are far more likely to feel invested in the outcome.
-This isn't about always agreeing, but about demonstrating that their perspective matters.
-This sense of psychological safety – the belief that one can speak up without fear of punishment or humiliation – is a cornerstone of high-performing teams and a powerful antidote to burnout.
+Think about the psychological side of it: if a Line Cook (who’s typically committed and responsible) has a worry about a new menu item or a shift pattern, and they can actually voice it directly to their Sous Chef (often reliable and committed), knowing they'll be listened to and their input respected, they’re far more likely to feel invested. showing that their opinion genuinely matters.
+This feeling of psychological safety – believing you can speak up without fear of punishment or humiliation – is a core part of great teams and a powerful way to fight burnout.

-booteek Intelligence data shows that talents like "committed," "responsible," "reliable," and "accountable" are consistently highly valued across numerous roles, from Line Cooks to General Managers.
-These talents flourish in environments where communication is transparent and consistent.
-When staff are kept in the loop about business performance, management decisions, and their own growth opportunities, they develop a deeper understanding of their role within the larger picture.
-This transparency builds trust, a fundamental ingredient for loyalty.
-They become advocates for your brand, not just employees.
-Ultimately, investing in robust communication practices is not merely about operational efficiency; it's about building a resilient, engaged workforce that chooses to stay, grow, and thrive with your restaurant or bar for the long term.
+Our booteek Intelligence data constantly shows that qualities like "committed," "responsible," "reliable," and "accountable" are hugely valued across loads of roles, from Line Cooks all the way up to General Managers.
+These qualities really thrive where communication is clear and consistent.
+When staff are kept in the loop about how the business is doing, management decisions, and their own chances for growth, they get a much better grasp of their place in the bigger picture.
+That transparency builds trust, which is a fundamental ingredient for loyalty.
+They become champions for your brand, not just employees.
+Ultimately, putting effort into solid communication isn't just about making things run smoother; it's about building a tough, engaged workforce that chooses to stay, grow, and really flourish with your restaurant or bar for the long haul.

 What This Means for Your Venue

-You'll notice improved operational flow, fewer mistakes, and a more seamless guest experience, leading to better reviews and increased repeat business.
-Your team will be more proactive in problem-solving, more collaborative in their approach, and ultimately, more engaged and productive.
-Start small: implement one structured briefing a day, or commit to a weekly 1-to-1 with a different team member.
-Lead by example, demonstrating active listening and clear communication in your own interactions.
-Use booteek Intelligence data to identify specific communication-related skills (like Active Listening or Team Building) that are top talents for different roles, and tailor your training and feedback accordingly.
-This isn't an overnight fix, but a continuous journey of improvement.
-By prioritising and nurturing genuine communication, you're not just improving a skill; you're building a stronger, more loyal, and ultimately more successful restaurant or bar for the future.
+You'll notice things just flow better operationally, with fewer mistakes and a smoother guest experience.
+That means happier customers, better reviews, and more repeat business.
+Your team will step up, proactively solving problems, collaborating more, and ultimately, feeling more engaged and getting more done.
+Don't feel like you have to overhaul everything at once.
+Start small: try one structured briefing a day, or commit to a weekly 1-to-1 with a different team member.
+Lead by example – really show what active listening and clear communication look like in your own interactions.
+Use that booteek Intelligence data to pinpoint specific communication-related skills (like Active Listening or Team Building) that are top talents for different roles, and then tailor your training and feedback to match.
+This isn't a quick fix, of course, but a continuous journey of getting better.
+By truly valuing and nurturing genuine communication, you're not just honing a skill; you're building a tougher, more loyal, and ultimately more successful restaurant or bar for the long run.

 Skills & Talents in this article